vladimiryardan/Taffy-Wiki/So you want to: use an external bean factory like coldspring to completely manage resources.md

 * In fact, your resource CFC's don't have to exist inside the API folder at all, if you don't want them to...
   * Your entire API folder could consist of nothing but: **Application.cfc**, **index.cfm**, and **coldspring.xml**.
 * You'll probably notice that your resources become extremely terse; simply putting a REST wrapper on your service CFCs.

+## A Note on Managing Serializers with your Bean Factory

+If you choose to manage it with ColdSpring or another Dependency Injection framework, you need to ensure that your [Serializer](http://docs.taffy.io/!/Custom-Serializers) is configured as a transient.
+If you don't, you may experience thread-safety issues.

 ## Up the difficulty: Let's Integrate!